Home » Cool & Creamy Cucumber Gazpacho

 • Lime juice – A bit of acidity really brightens up this soup.

-• Greek yogurt – Divided.
-For the creamiest soup, use Greek yogurt.
+• Greek yogurt – For the creamiest soup, use Greek yogurt.
 I’ve tried this recipe with regular plain yogurt and it was OK but it just wasn’t as creamy as it is with Greek yogurt.

 • White pepper – Use white pepper so you don’t have ugly black flecks of pepper in your soup.